First, I emailed Bjorn and Liana from SweatFree Communities and was delighted to post her gracious, informative response.

 -I buy local products as much as possible.
 Sometimes this means just "Made in the USA" because there's a better chance labor laws were upheld, but mainly because I know this reduces shipping distances and energy/CO2.
 Sometimes this means local food from a CSA farmer or farmstand, or food from a local restaurant instead of a chain.

-not to shop (it helps to have a long decision making process to slow you down!).
+-I buy organic or recycled items whenever possible, and I also try not to shop (it helps to have a long decision making process to slow you down!).
 The Salvation Army and Habitat for Humanity's Restore are my most frequented spots for household items (they are also luckily in my neighborhood so I'm not driving way out to the shopping mall).

 -I buy fair trade when I need things that can't be produced locally- and I try to think beyond the certification to find companies practicing "direct trade" with farmers.